geoffhuntsgood/squawksatoo/README.md

 **Auto-refresh:** If selected, marking a banana as complete on the next page will automatically replace that banana with a new one, until all bananas have been marked as complete.

+**Recycle wrong bananas:** If selected, marking a banana wrong on the next page will "recycle" that banana back into the pool for re-selection later.
+This is only available when Auto-refresh is checked.

 **Get Button:** Displays the number of bananas you want to select out of the total number of available bananas based on the current configuration.
 Clicking this button starts the game!

 ## Navigating the Generated List